Fair Housing Act, Section 5 Recognizes an Emotional Support Animal as an Assistive Aids

 Though ESAs are entitled to more rights than regular pets, those rights do come with a certain amount of responsibility.
 When a landlord allows an ESA to live with its owner (especially when a “no pets” policy is in effect), they assume that the animal is well behaved and safe.
 If your ESA is dangerous or unruly, the ESA title may be revoked along with any protections that come along with the FHA.
 It is important that your ESA knows basic obedience commands so that you can continue living with your animal worry-free.

 It is also important to be wary of dishonest ESA “registration” services.
 In order for an ESA to be legitimate, it must be prescribed in a letter written by an LMHP.
-There is no national registry, so do not give out your personal information or pay for services that cannot prove their authenticity.
+There is no national registry, so do not give out your personal information or pay for services that cannot prove your authenticity.
 Be sure to check the credentials of the LHMP that writes your letter and ensure they are licensed to practice in your state.
 Illegitimate ESA letters, even when the need for an ESA is real, do not provide any protection or rights for ESA owners.

 An ESA pet can improve your lifestyle – Click the button below.